 finding a contractor (fencing companies will often be suitable) and agree a design, negotiate a cost and start date

 How to apply for alley gating

-Applications are accepted from private residents with access to privately owned alley-ways.
+Applications are accepted from residents with access rights to privately owned alley-ways.

 Please print and complete the alley gating application form.
 Return the form to:

-Community Safety Team, 5th Floor, Perceval House, 14-16 Uxbridge Road, London W5 2HL
+Gating Officer, Safer Communities Team, 4th Floor, Perceval House, 14-16 Uxbridge Road, London W5 2HL

-Unfortunately the team receive more applications than they have funds available so please pay close attention to the information provided in the application form.
+Unfortunately the team receive more applications than they have funds available so please pay close attention to the information provided in the information pack.